JackInABot/f4ke-Radio/README.md

 Click the `Volume ▲` or `Volume ▼` buttons on the UI to change the volume by a value of 0.2 each click.
-This functions is also bound to the `Up` and `Down` Arrow Keys.
+These functions are also bound to the `Up` and `Down` Arrow Keys.
+And also by scrolling your mouse wheel (if you have one) up and down you can change the volume up and down.

 ### Creating a new radio station